localstack/docs/content/en/user-guide/aws/backup/index.md

   - /aws/backup/
 ---

 The [Backup API](https://docs.aws.amazon.com/aws-backup/) allows to manage backup plans, to create scheduled or on-demand backups of certain resource types like DynamoDB tables or RDS databases.
-Details following soon...